taikoxyz/taiko-mono/packages/protocol/docs/actors_privileges_deployments.md

 ### 3.3 Ownership Transition

 - Currently, on testnets, some privileges (like `onlyOwner`) are assigned to externally owned accounts (EOAs) for easier testing.
-However, it is essential to note that `TimeLockController` contracts will be the owners at a later stage.
+However, it is essential to note that `TimelockController` contracts will be the owners at a later stage.

 ## Conclusion